This article highlights the best things to do in Pacific Grove, California.

 Point Pinos was lit in 1855 to guide ships on the Pacific coast.
 It is the oldest continuously operating lighthouse on the West Coast and even the lens is original.
-Alcatraz Island Lighthouse preceded Point Pinos by 8 months, but was replaced in 1909 by the expanding military prison.
+Alcatraz Island Lighthouse preceded Point Pinos by 8 months but was replaced in 1909 by the expanding military prison.
 It is still an active Coast Guard aid to navigation.

 The scattered clouds and the undulating United States Flag couldn’t frame the lighthouse better the day we visited.

-Asilomar State Beach
+Another Must Visit: Asilomar State Beach

 Once again, I took the coastal route (after some crazy turns, yes, I do not need a big city to get lost).

-In a matter of minutes I saw a sign welcoming me to Asilomar State Beach.
+In a matter of minutes, I saw a sign welcoming me to Asilomar State Beach.
 And, this is when the surroundings started to take me by surprise (Asilo means “refuge” and mar means “sea.”
 This is a refuge by the sea.)

 On my first stop, I started to scratch my head.
 The beauty of the coast was stunning.
 Plus, I couldn’t believe how different (and diverse) the vegetation was here.
-To make things even more interesting, the clouds in the sky were forming an arch (do you see it in the pictures?).
+To make things even more interesting, the clouds in the sky were forming an arch (do you see it in the picture?).

 So, I couldn’t resist it anymore when we made it to the “big” beach.
-My jaw dropped when I saw all the white sand and multi hued water.
+My jaw dropped when I saw all the white sand and multi-hued water.
 I scratched my head again.
 Maybe, at some moment, I got out of California and was transported to a tropical locale.

 I felt thankful for the opportunity to visit a place like this.

-The ocean off shore is protected as the Asilomar State Marine Reserve, part of the Monterey Bay National Marine Sanctuary.
+The ocean offshore is protected as the Asilomar State Marine Reserve, part of the Monterey Bay National Marine Sanctuary.
 The rocky coves are home to thousands of species, some of which are unique to the bay.

 Asilomar is also well known because of its Conference Grounds design by architect Julia Morgan (she designed Hearst Castle).
 I drove around the premises but wasn’t able to find an appropriate parking spot.